 Most partners pour their limited resources into sales and engineering, where the return on investment (ROI) is clear to all.
 Marketing is still more of an art than a science, which is a big reason why so much money allocated to MDF goes unused.
 Partners need more than access to a general fund; they need access to ideas and associated collateral to execute against.
 Most partners don’t have huge marketing departments, so they need access to turnkey marketing initiatives to drive face-to-face meetings using events and, increasingly, social media.
 It’s not enough for vendors to provide “air cover” by aiming marketing campaigns at end users; channel partners need to know how to employ MDF to mix and match sales and marketing collateral in the moment to drive deals.

 No one wants to be demoted.
-Partners that are changed to Silver partner status after years of being considered Gold partners will harbor ill feelings toward the IT vendor, even if the move ends up helping them thrive financially.
+Partners that are changed to Silver after years of being considered Gold partners will harbor ill feelings.
+Even if the move ends up helping them thrive financially.
 That said, channel managers must know which partners are generating the highest revenue for them.
-Thus, they must identify the top 20 percent of their partners who drive enough revenue to be worth recognizing at the top of their channel, and they must make sure partners have every resource they need to help keep them there.
+Thus, they must identify the top 20 percent of their partners who drive enough revenue to be worth recognizing at the top of their channel.
+And they must make sure partners have every resource they need to help keep them there.
 Just as significantly, channel managers need to identify which partners will be the next star performers based on either revenue or profitability.

 Finally, mergers and acquisitions are a fact of channel life.
 Most vendors have had their best partner acquired by another channel partner company that is the partner of their arch rival.

 These issues and more were discussed recently during a “Top 5 Benefits to Automating Your Channel” webinar, which can be accessed here.